A Family of Missionary Servants

 Along with the children’s services, the nursery ministry exists to uphold Deut.
 6:5-7, believing that teaching our children God’s commandments begins with even the youngest of our community.
 Our goal is to provide a loving and caring environment where children feel safe and workers emulate the love of Christ.
 During the worship service, our workers will actively keep your child engaged, whether in play or stimulation, and will be proactive about using circumstances and situations as learning opportunities.

-Sola’s children’s ministry uses The Gospel Project as its main teaching curriculum. kids are encouraged not to view the Bible as separate stories but as a cohesive story that shows God’s plan to rescue His people from sin and death through His Son, Jesus Christ.
+Sola’s children’s ministry uses The Story of God as its main teaching curriculum. kids are encouraged not to view the Bible as separate stories but as a cohesive story that shows God’s plan to rescue His people from sin and death through His Son, Jesus Christ.
 This redemptive message is taught all the way through the Old and New Testament.
 Jesus is the HERO of every story and the redemptive work of Christ is exalted and lifted high.
 Each Sunday in the toddlers class an age appropriate Bible lesson is taught to drive home the truth that Jesus is our “hero” who rescues us from sin.
 We color and play games.
 Our workers teach important skills such as listening, sitting still for small periods of time, and following directions.
 We also love to have fun and incorporate lots of movement and exploration while we learn.
 We know Toddlers are busy people and we encourage them to sing and dance in worship to God!